- Home

 Sitting for long periods of time – especially if your posture is poor – can lead to stiff muscles.
 Our bodies are very clever, and will always try to make themselves more efficient at what they do most.

-So, if we spend a lot of time moving around, our bodies will adapt to this and become more effective at moving around, and if we spend many hours of the day sitting down, our bodies will become more effective at sitting.
+So, if we spend lots of time moving, our bodies will adapt and become more effective at moving, and if we spend many hours sitting down, our bodies will become more effective at sitting.
 This means that when we do move around, it might feel more difficult because our muscles are stiff and/or sore.

 Keeping things moving is an important part of staying supple for a number of reasons; the main ones being that it helps us to…